jjasghar/jjasghar.github.io/about.md

 ![](https://avatars2.githubusercontent.com/u/810824?s=200&v=4)

-JJ works with Strategic Technical Alliances at [Chef Software][chef] making integrations work with Chef, Habitat, and InSpec.
-He works on everything from Azure, VMware, OpenStack, and Cisco with everything in between.
-He also heads up the [Chef Partner Cookbook Program][cpcp], dubbed Sippy Cup, to make sure customers of Chef and vendors get the highest quality certified cookbooks.
+JJ works at IBM on the IBM cloud as a Developer Advocate.
+He's focusing on the IBM Kubernetes Service trying to make companies and users have a successful on boarding to the Cloud Native ecosystem.

 He lives and grew up in Austin, Texas.
 He enjoys a good strong stout, hoppy IPA, and some team building Artemis, madding Dwarf Fortress or Rimworld or possibly pair programming